 WHICH RENEWABLE ENERGY CREDITS OR GREENHOUSE GAS OFFSETS CAN I PURCHASE?

 Renewable energy credits (RECs) are limited to energy generated or sinking into the NYC grid.
 The law allows up to 100 percent offset of building emissions through the purchase of RECs from a source “located in, or whose output directly sinks into, the zone J load zone,” which is NYC’s electric grid zone.
-Further details will be specified in Department of Buildings rules.
+Further details will be specified in the Department of Buildings rules.

 Greenhouse gas offsets (like credits for planting trees) have no express geographic limitation, though they are capped at 10 percent of a building’s annual emissions limit.
-Again, further details will be specified in Department of Buildings rules.
+Again, further details will be specified in the Department of Buildings rules.

+ARE NEW BUILDINGS BUILT TO THE MOST RECENT ENERGY CODE REQUIRED TO COMPLY?
 Yes.
 Covered buildings are required to comply with emissions limits or other applicable requirements regardless of energy code compliance.

+HOW LARGE ARE THE FINES?
 The law creates fines for two types of violations, with a third type also considered a misdemeanor:

 For example, a 50,000 square-foot multifamily residential building emitting 350 metric tons of carbon would be 12.5 metric tons over its 2024-2029 limit and pay a fine of not more than $3,350.
 Fines are assessed on an annual basis.